MEF-GIT/MEF-LSO-Sonata-SDK/README.md

 *	COPYRIGHT - Copyright 2018 MEF Forum
 *	LICENSE - Contains a copy of the Apache 2.0 license
 *  README - This file
+*  payload_description - Common descriptors are found in this directory
 	*  PlaceDescription – Contains reference JSON schemas for place description.
 	*  ProductSpecDescription – Contains reference JSON schemas for product specification description.
+*  api - Definitions of the API are found in this directory
 	*  Inventory -
 	*  Quote -
 	*  Serviceability -
 	*  ProductOrder - Contains the API definitions for inter-carrier service ordering capability.

-*  old - Contains previous LSO Sonata API work (now superseded)
+All supersceded files can be found in the Git history, if needed.

 ## Reference Implementations
 A reference implementation of the LSO Sonata APIs is expected to be available in the future.
 Please contact Pascal (pascal@mef.net) for more information.